sjmillerAZ/ResBaz_UNIXIntro/Intro-to-shell.md

 grep "\b2007\b" P*.cc.txt | sort -r | head -3 | cut -f 1,4
 ```

+If you need to sort numerically, use the -n option with sort (and this can be used in combination with -r.)
 Hopefully you are starting to see how to combine commands to do very useful things!

 ### More counting with `wc`